 • What to Expect from a Technology-Enhanced Course - This course is designed to meet both face-to-face and virtually (hybrid / blended mode).
-It is essential that you access the course site Monday through Friday for course announcements, interacting with your small discussion group, submitting assignments, taking online quizzes, etc.
+It is essential that you access

 - What the Instructors and Your Peers Expect from You By enrolling in this course, you have agreed to contribute to weekly discussions by accessing the Discussion Board regularly (2-3 times per week, Monday through Friday).
 This will require a team effort, with respect and help for each other, as we build a community of learners.
 We also expect that you will have a foundational understanding of Internet terms and functions.
-All general class correspondence should be submitted to the relevant Discussion Board forum; only personal or confidential matters should be directed to the instructor in email. - What You May Expect from the Instructor Monitor and facilitate class discussions (Monday through Friday), respond to private questions within 48 hours, provide timely feedback on written assignments and projects, and help build a learning community.
+All general class correspondence should be submitted to the relevant Discussion Board forum; only personal or confidential matters should be directed to the instructor in email. - What You May Expect from the Instructor Facilitate class discussions, respond to private questions, provide timely feedback on written assignments and projects, and help build a learning community.